CERN Technical Student Programme 2025 in Switzerland | Fully Funded

 Eligibility Criteria of Technical Internships at CERN

-• Must have completed at least 18 months of undergraduate studies in a technical field.
+• Have completed at least 18 months or 3 semesters of undergraduate studies by May 2025

-• Must be a full-time student at the time of the internship.
+• Remain a full-time student during the internship

 How to Apply to CERN Technical Studentship